xuyuan123/MyBlog/hexo/source/_posts/Quantization-of-linear-and-non-linear-LC-circuits.md

 ---

-## 5.Cooper pair box qubit capacitance coupled to a linear LC resonator
+## Cooper pair box qubit capacitance coupled to a linear LC resonator

 Then we will deal with the situation of coupling a linear LC resonator to a Cooper pair box qubit. figure 5 shows the coupled system circuit.
 ![Figure5: cooper pair box qubit capacitance coupled to a resonator][5]